KhadijaPhool/TEST/README.md

 ## Criteria for manuals
 The content in each manual will confirm to the following points:
-* Instructions should be concised i.e., use of simple, short, and meaningful sentences
+* Conciseness i.e., use of simple, short, and meaningful sentences
 * Use of correct grammar
+* Well organized structure
 * Use of examples for explanation
 * Cover all possible cases
-* Removal of redundant information
+* Removal of redundant information / instructions

 ## Goals
+* To achieve consistency in naming the files of each category
+* To establish a standard directory structure for organizing the files

 # Intended Users